 My total mileage was just shy of 8 miles but a round trip on the old trail would be closer to 12.3.
 I would do the old one again just for the tranquil forest but it was super convenient to have someone come get me at the new trailhead to save the knees.

-I put together my pictures in a basic video, I also have a GAIA track.
+I put together my pictures in a basic video.
 You will notice the hubs is easy to spot in his hunter orange attire.
 Running into two hunters on Round Mountain earlier in the weekend convinced him to run out and purchase some color so as not to be mistaken for a bear (the hunters reported he sounded a bit like one coming down through some brush).
 And knowing that someone has already been killed on Sauk by bear hunters, neither of us wanted to tempt fate!

 Thank you so much for stopping by Must Hike Must Eat!